In that regard, here is some of the information Workpuls provides:

-Our experience has shown that simply introducing a tool that can successfully monitor the behavior of people in a professional setting makes a big difference in boosting working efficacy.
+Our experience has shown that simply introducing a tool that can successfully monitor the behavior of people in the professional setting makes a big difference in boosting working efficacy.

 While most people do their best when they are aware of being monitored, it’s not as simple as that.

-Conscientious workers are willing to look at how much they’ve done in a day with a critical eye and point to areas that need improvement - and this is exactly where employee monitoring productivity software comes in handy.
+Conscientious workers are willing to look at how much they’ve done in a day with a critical eye, pinpoint to areas that need improvement, and make the necessary changes - and this is exactly where employee monitoring productivity software comes in handy.

 Tools that point to any number of unproductive activities are useful.
-But those that give you a clear image of what is being done badly (unregulated comings and goings, activities unrelated to actual work tasks, like browsing social media during office hours, spending a lot of time on menial or repetitive tasks that could be done differently or automatically) and how to improve them - those are the best employee monitoring software out there.
+But those that give you a clear image of what is being done badly (unregulated comings and goings, activities unrelated to actual work tasks - browsing social media during office hours, spending a lot of time on menial or repetitive tasks that could be done differently or automatically) and how to improve them - those are examples of the best employee monitoring software out there.